Rubén Darío: Journey in Central America

 The newly attained fame allowed Darío to obtain the position of newspaper correspondent for La Nación of Buenos Aires, which was at the time the most heavily circulated periodical in Hispanic America.
 A little after sending his first article to La Nacion, he set off on a trip back to Nicaragua.
 During a brief stop in Lima he met the writer Ricardo Palma.
 He arrived at the port in Corinto on 7 March 1889.
 In León, he was received as a guest of honor, but his stay in Nicaragua was brief, and he moved to San Salvador, where he was named director of the periodical La Unión which was in favor of creating a unified Central American state.
 In San Salvador, he was married by law to Rafaela Contreras, daughter of a famous Honduran orator, Álvaro Contreras, on 21 June 1890.
 One day after the wedding there was a coup d'état against president (and general) Menéndez.
-The coup was mainly engineered by general Carlos Ezeta, who had been a guest at Darío's wedding, which ended with the death of his wife, which led him to remarry for a brief period, only for him to separate very shortly thereafter.
+The coup was mainly engineered by general Carlos Ezeta, who had been a guest at Darío's wedding.

 He decided to leave El Salvador despite job offers from the new president.
 He moved to Guatemala at the end of June, while his bride remained in El Salvador.
 Guatemalan president Manuel Lisandro Barillas was making preparations for a war against El Salvador.
 Darío published, in the Guatemalan newspaper El Imparcial, an article titled Historia Negra in which he denounced Ezeta's betrayal of Menéndez.
-In December 1890 he was tasked with directing a newly created newspaper, El Correo de la Tarde.
+In December 1890 he was tasked with directing a newly created newspaper, El Correo de São Paulo.
 That same year the second edition of his successful book Azul..., substantially expanded, and using Valera's letters, which catapulted him to literary fame, as prologue (it is now customary that these letters appear in every edition of this book), was published in Guatemala.
 In January 1891 his wife reunited with him in Guatemala and they were married by the church on 11 February 1891.
 Three months later, the periodical which Darío was editing, El Correo de la Tarde, ceased receiving government subsidies, which forced it to close.
 He moved to Costa Rica and installed himself in the country's capital, San Jose, in August 1891.
 While in Costa Rica, he was haunted by debt despite being employed and was barely able to support his family.
 His first son, Rubén Darío Contreras, was born on 12 November 1891.